git4nm/AirWallex_CodeChallege/README.md

    1. Once the test cases are executed navigate to the project folder.
    2. Open folder "Results" in it.
    3. Open the file 'TEST-TestCustomerBankDetails.xml'.
-   4. <testsuite> node shows total number of test cases, failed test cases and time taken for execution.
+   4. "testsuite" node shows total number of test cases, failed test cases and time taken for execution.
    5. One text file is generated for each test case executed.<br>
    Notes: <br>
     Re-executing test cases will override the files in 'Results' folder. <br>